Azure-Samples/deepseek-js/docs/readme.md

 - Reusable and customizable web components built with [Lit](https://lit.dev) handling user authentication and providing an AI chat UI.
 The code is located in the `packages/ai-chat-components` folder.

 - Example web app integrations of the web components, hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).
-There are example using [static HTML](./packages/webapp-html/), [React](./packages/web-app-react/), [Angular](./packages/webapp-angular/), [Vue](./packages/webapp-vue/) and [Svelte](./packages/webapp-svelte/).
+There are example using [static HTML](./packages/webapp-html/), [React](./packages/webapp-react/), [Angular](./packages/webapp-angular/), [Vue](./packages/webapp-vue/) and [Svelte](./packages/webapp-svelte/).

-- A serverless API built with [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript) and using [OpenAI SDK](https://github.com/openai/openai-node) to generate responses to the user chat queries.
+- A serverless API built with [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview?pivots=programming-language-javascript) and using [Azure AI Inference SDK](https://www.npmjs.com/package/@azure-rest/ai-inference) to generate responses to the user chat queries.
 The code is located in the `packages/api` folder.

 We use the [HTTP protocol for AI chat apps](https://aka.ms/chatprotocol) to communicate between the web app and the API.